jeysi04/DS-Notation-Converter/README (1).md

     - Linux

 * **C Compiler**:
   + This project is written in the C programming language and must be compiled before use.
+The most common and recommended compiler is GCC (GNU Compiler Collection).

+  + To check if GCC is installed, run the following command in your terminal or command prompt:
+    ```sh
+    gcc --version
+    ```

+  + If GCC is not installed, follow the instructions below based on your operating system:

 ### Installation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>